 Students who are eligible for a refund from the Pell Grant may make arrangements with the Office of Student Accounts for a credit (Hawk Dollars) for the purchase of books.

 All students are limited to receiving Pell for a maximum equivalent of twelve full-time semesters or six years, inclusive of any prior years.
-View the details of the regulations here: Pell Grant Lifetime Eligibility.
+See Pell Grant Lifetime Eligibility for details of the regulations.

 Pell-eligible students whose parent or guardian died as a result of military service in Iraq or Afghanistan after September 11, 2001 will receive the maximum award amount for the year.
 You must be under 24 years old and enrolled at least part-time at the time of your parent's or guardian's death.

-- Pell Recalculation Rate: Federal Guidelines require Title lV-eligible institutions to set a Pell Recalculation Policy.
+Federal Guidelines require Title lV-eligible institutions to establish a Pell Recalculation Policy.
 The Office of Student Financial Services sets a Pell Recalculation Date (PRD) for each semester.
 The PRD is the date upon which the student incurs full tuition liability.
 On the established PRD, a student’s Pell Grant eligibility is locked for the semester based on their enrollment status as of that date.
 Generally, any changes in enrollment status after the PRD will not increase or decrease a Pell award.

 - Students who withdraw from college may be subject to a recalculation of all federal aid based on the amount of time attended.